jsmoriss/jsm-show-user-meta/readme.txt

 == Description ==

-**The JSM's Show User Metadata plugin displays user profile meta keys and their unserialized values in a metabox at the bottom of user profile editing pages.**
+**The JSM Show User Metadata plugin displays user profile meta keys and their unserialized values in a metabox at the bottom of user profile editing pages.**

 The current user must have the [WordPress *manage_options* capability](https://wordpress.org/support/article/roles-and-capabilities/#manage_options) (allows access to administration options) to view the User Metadata metabox, and the *manage_options* capability to delete individual meta keys.